krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Still, we can represent the behavior and evolutions of such systems as deterministic trajectories through a parameter space, uncovering structure even where precise global behavior remain unpredictable.
-In much the same way, the presence calculus does not seek to forecast the exact evolution of complex systems.
-Instead, by explicitly modeling signal histories and representing element trajectories over time, it equips us with powerful descriptive and explanatory tools.
+In much the same way, the presence calculus does not seek to forecast the exact evolution of systems of presences.
+Instead, by explicitly modeling signal histories and representing element trajectories over time, it equips us with powerful descriptive and tools to explain how these systems evolved retrospectively.

 In this way, structural constraints and local invariants help us interpret locally observed dynamics and connect it to system behavior at the macro scale.